Low Cost Medical Aid Promises Relief for SA’s Lower Income Population

 Low-cost medical aid will attract a huge membership base.

-So health care is now within reach of all South Africans, most of who have to rely on State service providers.
+So health care is now within reach of all South Africans, most of who have to rely on sub-standard state service providers.

-Fill in and submit the form on this page to get a FREE gap cover quote.
+Fill in and submit the form on this page to request a personalised medical aid quote.